EducationalWave

 Exposure to various safety hazards is a significant concern for employees working at gas stations.
 Gasoline and other flammable fuels pose a constant risk of fire or explosions, requiring strict adherence to safety protocols to prevent accidents.
 Employees must handle these hazardous materials carefully to minimize the potential for incidents.

-Related Pros and Cons of Materialism
+Related Pros and Cons of Russian Healthcare System

 In addition, the risk of slips, trips, and falls is heightened due to the presence of fuel spills, wet surfaces, and other slippery substances commonly found at gas stations.